rokosylu/LTRSPG-2004/README.markdown

 >NOTE
 >Where XX is your POD number. i.e: POD01 will use 01, POD 13 will use 13Username and Password is cisco/cisco for all devices

->NOTE
->For convenience all the lab configuration sections are posted in the following link [https://github.com/rokosylu/LTRSPG-2004](https://github.com/rokosylu/LTRSPG-2004) which will enable to easly copy and paste the config to your lab devices
 <br/>
 <br/>